Garfield in Travis County, Texas — The American South (West South Central)

 — Submitted November 21, 2014, by Richard Denney of Austin, Texas.

 Credits.
 This page was last revised on October 7, 2016.
-This page originally submitted on November 20, 2014, by Richard Denney of Austin, Texas.
-This page has been viewed 399 times since then.
+It was originally submitted on November 20, 2014, by Richard Denney of Austin, Texas.
+This page has been viewed 459 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on November 20, 2014, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.